ekachem/TEST/chem2000_ch5_Probability.md

 The Gaussian distribution is also called the **Normal Distribution**.
 It is of fundamental importance because of a major result in statistics — the **Central Limit Theorem**.

-The theorem states that if \(x_1, x_2, \dots, x_n\) are independent random variables with the same underlying distribution, then their average
+The theorem states that if x1, x2, ..., xn are independent random variables with the same underlying distribution, then their average

 ![Eq8](https://latex.codecogs.com/svg.image?\bar{x}=\frac{x_{1}+x_{2}+\cdots+x_{n}}{n})